mstange/pdb-addr2line/Readme.md

 # Command-line usage

-This repository also contains a CLI executable mirrored after addr2line.
+This repository also contains a CLI executable modelled after addr2line.
 You can install it using `cargo install`:

 ```